cobratbq/otrr/README.md

 __Developmental__:

 - ☑ No logic for managing multiple accounts:
-  _We keep this separated and up to the client to implement if necessary.
-Essentially, just tying the `Account` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
+  _We keep this separated and up to the client to implement as necessary.
+Essentially, just tying the `Account` to the corresponding chat account logic is sufficient, and additional management risks prescribing a certain structure to the host application (e.g. chat application)._
 - ☐ API for managing multiple accounts, keys, policies?
 - ☐ Unit tests: too few tests, even though rust syntax is that expressive.
 - ☐ Resilient to faulty implementations of `Host` as provided by the client.